djhi/meteor-autoform-file-materialize/README.md

 =============

 ### Description ###
-Upload and manage files with autoForm for materialize
+DEPRECATED - Upload and manage files with autoForm for materialize

 > **Important** - I no longer use Meteor and won't be updating this project anymore.
 Please use https://github.com/mozfet/meteor-autoform-file-materialize which will be updated.
 Thanks to @mozfet for taking over this project.